Fabulous tennis at the Hamburg Open in Rothenbaum Stadium! The long-established tennis tournament will take place in Hamburg from July 11 to 19, 2020.

-The Hamburg Open is one of the oldest tennis tournaments in the world.
-The ATP sand court event will take place again this year on the tennis grounds at Rothenbaum, which will be partially modernized before the tournament begins.
-The tournament premiered in 1892 and has been held on the Rothenbaum since 1924.
-The victory is rewarded with around 2 million euros.
-The Hamburg Open falls into the category ATP 500.
-There are 32 players in the main field singles and 16 in the qualification.
+The Hamburg Open is considered one of the oldest tennis tournaments in the world.
+This year, the ATP sand court event will again take place on the tennis grounds at the Rothenbaum, which will be partially modernised before the tournament begins.
+The premiere was in 1892, and since 1924 the tournament has been held at the Rothenbaum.
+Victory will be rewarded with around 350,000 euros.
+The Hamburg European Open fall into the ATP 500 category.
+32 players play in the main draw singles and 16 in the qualifying.

-This year you can expect the best field of participants of the last ten years at the Hamburg Open.
-The German number one Alexander "Sascha" Zverev returns to his hometown for the tournament.
-By personal invitation of the organizers the world's number five received a wildcard to finally be back in Hamburg after three years.
-Zverev is already the third top ten player to have given his approval for the Hamburg Open 2019, alongside the Austrian French Open finalist Dominic Thiem (ATP 4) and the Italian Fabio Fognini (ATP 10).
-But also tennis professionals of the German scene will be at the start.
-Germany's number two Jan-Lennard Struff, evergreen Philipp Kohlschreiber and top talent Rudi Molleker (on wildcard) will also compete at the Rothenbaum.
+The German number one Alexander "Sascha" Zverev returned to his home town for the tournament.
+At the personal invitation of the organisers, the world number five received a wildcard to finally be back on the pitch in Hamburg after three years.
+Zverev was already the third top ten player, besides the Austrian French Open finalist Dominic Thiem (ATP 4) and the Italian Fabio Fognini (ATP 10), who had confirmed his participation in the Hamburg Open 2019.
+But also tennis professionals of the German scene were at the start.
+Germany's number two Jan-Lennard Struff, perennial favorite Philipp Kohlschreiber and top talent Rudi Molleker (by wildcard) also competed at Rothenbaum.

 But not only the singles players were top-class - also in the doubles a world-class tournament awaited the guests.
 The German French Open winners Kevin Krawietz (Coburg) and Andreas Mies (Cologne) were seeded first.